 Among the known risk factors, family history is important to helping women assess their risk of breast cancer.

 “Certainly family history is the biggest thing we can pick up on pretty easily,” Dr. Sibson says.
 “If there’s a first degree relative – mother, daughter – that has had breast cancer that definitely alters a person’s risk.”

 When a family history of breast cancer is present, it could mean earlier or more frequent mammograms.
-The American Congress of Obstetricians and Gynecologists recommends yearly mammograms starting at age 40.
+The American College of Obstetricians and Gynecologists recommends yearly mammograms starting at age 40.